 Expected future revenue is based on external forecasts of the future demand in each of our revenue streams adjusted to reflect specific factors such as our customer base, estimated market share and available distribution channels, the possibility of new entrants to the market and future technological developments.
 Cash flows during the five-year budget and forecast period also reflect the cost of materials and other direct costs, research and development expenditure and selling, general and administrative expenses.
-We estimated future revenue and costs based on current prices and market expectations of future price changes, including the impact of inflation across the regions in which we operate.
+We estimated future revenue on current prices and market expectations of future price changes and future costs based on past experience and current prices and market expectations of future price changes, including the impact of inflation across the regions in which we operate.